NiccoloRizzi/ing-sw-2022-Rizzi-Pizzi-Savazzi/README.md

 &#129001;: Tested

 ### Requirements for running Jars
-All jars require at least Java 17.
+All jars require at least Java JDK 17.
 ## Server
-Server.jar can be started from a terminal.
-It should start out of the box for any operating system.
+Server.jar can be runned from terminal.
+It should work out of the box for any operating system.
 ## GUI
 GUI.jar can be started from a terminal or by launching the jar as an application.
-As for the server, it should start out of the box.
+It should also work out of the box.
 ## CLI
-The CLI version requires UTF-8 Encoding to be displayed correctly.
+CLI version requires UTF-8 Encoding to be displayed correctly.
 * It should be automatically displayed correctly on Mac OS and Linux terminals.
 * If you are a Windows user:
   * To display everything correctly you have to enable UTF-8 Encoding by switching character encoding to codepage 65001.